nodecg/docs/docs/migrating/migrating-1.x-to-2.x.md

 ---

 :::warning
-If you use `nodecg-cli`, be sure to update to the latest version before upgrading to NodeCG v2.x.
+If you use `nodecg-cli`, be sure to update to the latest version before upgrading to NodeCG v2.x (`npm i -g nodecg-cli@latest`).
 :::

 ## Breaking Changes